How Many Pillows Should You Sleep With?

 Gone are the days of choosing between down feather or cotton pillows.
 Now, you can get buckwheat pillows, biodegradable pillows, contoured memory foam pillows, natural latex pillows, and gel or copper-infused pillows, to name a few.

 Interior designers also seem to feed this “pillow fever.”
-If you have a queen-sized bed, for example, a designer might recommend that you style your bed with four standard rectangular pillows, two square European pillows, and two accent pillows of your choice.
+If you have a queen-sized bed, for example, a designer might recommend that you style your bed with four standard rectangular pillows, two square pillows, and two accent pillows of your choice.
 Smaller accent pillows can come in handy if you need extra support for your neck, hips, or arms at night.

 With so many sources recommending so many pillows, you may be wondering: what is the ideal number of pillows to sleep on?
 You may have four pillows on your bed, but chances are, you are not using all four of those for yourself.
 Nevertheless, some people may need more than one to sleep comfortably.